RetroReversing/retroReversing/categories/misc/Magazines.md

 Issue | Free Product | Notes
 ---|---|---
+1 | Monitest | Windows 3.1 Application to highlight areas of phosphor damage to a CRT 1 | Picture Publisher 3.1 | 2D Image editor by MicroGrafx
+1 | WinImages: Morph V1 | Tool by Black Belt that allows you to morph a 2D image into an animation as a standard .AVI movie or .FLC file that can be played with **AAPLAY**
+1 | Imagine 3.0 | Complete 3D program worth £500
 121 | Shade 7 Designer LE |
 122 | Carrara Studio 2.1 |
 122 | TaxCalc Lite |